dret/webconcepts/concepts/http-method/ACL.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/ACL"
 title:         "HTTP Request Method: ACL"
+concept-name:  HTTP Request Method
+concept-value: ACL
 description: "The ACL method modifies the access control list (which can be read via the DAV:acl property) of a resource.
 Specifically, the ACL method only permits modification to ACEs that are not inherited, and are not protected."
 ---